 Take the next step by connecting with an admission counselor who can answer your questions.
 Request information

-Program is accredited by the Council on Social Work Education (CSWE).
+The Master of Social Work program is accredited by the Council on Social Work Education’s Board of Accreditation.